grafana/k6-template-typescript/README.md

 **Install dependencies**

-Move to the project root folder and install the dependencies defined on [`package.json`](./package.json)
+Move to the project root folder and install the dependencies defined in [`package.json`](./package.json)

 ```bash
 $ yarn install